Cotazym-S Side Effects

 Applies to pancrelipase: oral capsule, oral capsule delayed release, oral powder, oral tablet, oral tablet chewable

-In addition to its needed effects, some unwanted effects may be caused by pancrelipase (the active ingredient contained in Cotazym-S).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, pancrelipase (the active ingredient contained in Cotazym-S) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blood in the urine